Scam Alert: EuroMillions FIFA World Cup Lottery Isn’t Giving You the Millions

 It’s not possible to win money from a lottery that you haven’t entered.
-That’s the first and the most obvious sign of a scam.
+That’s the first and the most visible sign of a scam.
 The fact that you’re given an urgent deadline by which the amount needs to be collected is the second obvious giveaway sign.

 No official lottery will ever contact people to tell them that they’re winners.
 It goes the other way around.
-Winners are supposed to monitor draws, check the results and determine whether their ticket is eligible for any prize.
+Winners are supposed to monitor draws, check the results, and determine whether their ticket is eligible for any prize.

-If you feel confused and you don’t know how to handle the letter, contact the Citizen Advice consumer service.
+If you feel confused and don’t know how to handle the letter, contact Citizen Advice consumer service.
 You’ll be told how to handle the situation and whether you need to call the Action Fraud hotline (0300-123-2040).

 The Action Fraud website features a ton of additional useful information that can be used to recognize a lottery scam.
 It also lists the steps that need to be undertaken to guarantee personal safety and reduce the likelihood of serious financial losses.

 just received my letter from, international fifa world cup online lottery from australia to promote the tokyo olympics got the lucky numbers netting me £900,000.00……………………john nottingham

 Was a perfectly styled letter which I shall keep to show friends and family how sophisticated these fraudsters have become